The Complete Guide to Sclerotherapy Treatment

 This pressure causes damage to your veins, and they often begin to swell.
 When they take on a thick, twisted, rope-like appearance and protrude against the surface of the skin, they are referred to as varicose veins.
 When they look like a net or web of blue, purple, or red just below the surface of the skin, they are referred to as spider veins.

-When you choose a vein doctor in NY or vein doctor in NJ, you can be sure that you will get the specialized care necessary for an accurate diagnosis.
+When you choose either a vein doctor in New York or a vein dcotor in New Jersey, you can be sure that you will get the specialized care necessary for an accurate diagnosis.
 You will also receive a comprehensive treatment plan that addresses the cause of your varicose veins and spider veins, as well as the unhealthy veins themselves.

-The beauty of sclerotherapy treatment is that you don’t have to see a vascular surgeon or check in to a hospital for the procedure.
-It is minimally invasive and doesn’t require anesthesia, so your vein specialist can perform the treatment in the vein treatment clinic.
+The beauty of sclerotherapy treatment is that you don’t have to see a vascular surgeon or check into a hospital for the procedure.
+It is minimally invasive and doesn’t require anesthesia, so your vein specialist can perform the treatment at the Vein Treatment Center of your preference.
 Before your appointment, your physician may ask you to avoid anti-inflammatory drugs, certain supplements, and specific prescription medication.
 Otherwise, very little preparation is necessary.

 Your vein doctor will apply a local anesthetic to the injection site, so that you don’t experience any discomfort.
 A slight incision is made in your skin so that your physician can access the veins being treated, then medication is delivered to the unhealthy vein or veins using a fine needle.
 Usually, the incisions are so small, they don’t even require stitches.